Coat of arms of Scotland: Description

-The arms feature a red rampant lion with blue tongue and claws situated within a red double border decorated with fleurs-de-lis (known as the royal tressure).
-The fleurs-de-lis in the royal tressure are traditionally said to represent the "auld alliance" with France, but this is unlikely, as this alliance did not come to exist until 1295, when the royal tressure had been firmly established as part of the arms for many years.
-It was perhaps added merely to make the arms more distinctive, as the symbol of a rampant lion was already used by several lords and kings.
+The arms feature a red rampant lion with blue tongue and claws situated within a red double border decorated with fleurs-de-lis, known as the 'royal tressure'.
+The fleurs-de-lis in the tressure are traditionally said to represent the "auld alliance" with France, but this is unlikely as there are records of the tressure being used before 1295, when the alliance began.
+It may have been added to make the arms more distinctive, as a lion rampant is a common heraldic charge.